weigertlab/spotiflow/docs/source/train.rst

 Customizing the training
 ^^^^^^^^^^^^^^^^^^^^^^^^

 You can also pass other parameters relevant for training to the `fit` method.
-For example, you can change the number of epochs, the batch size, the learning rate, etc. You can do that through the `` For more information on the arguments, see the documentation of :py:func:`spotiflow.model.spotiflow.Spotiflow.fit` method as well as :py:mod:`spotiflow.model.config.SpotiflowTrainingConfig`.
+For example, you can change the number of epochs, the batch size, the learning rate, etc. You can do that using the `train_config` parameter.
+For more information on the arguments allowed, see the documentation of :py:func:`spotiflow.model.spotiflow.Spotiflow.fit` method as well as :py:mod:`spotiflow.model.config.SpotiflowTrainingConfig`.
 As an example, let's change the number of epochs and the learning rate:

 .. code-block:: python